• Facebook

 • Subscribe

-Arracacha is one of the least carby and most nutritious tubers; it shines in this creamy arracacha soup with ginger, a light yet creamy soup.
+Arracacha is one of the least carby and most nutritious tubers; it shines in this cream of arracacha soup, a light yet creamy soup.
 If you can't find this root vegetable, celeriac will also work.

 Arracacha soup.